WuTheFWasThat/vimflowy/docs/deployment.md

 ## From source

 Of course, you can also deploy from source yourself.

+- Build from our [`Dockerfile`](/Dockerfile), if you want to deploy in a container
-Either build from our Dockerfile, or follow the [dev setup](/docs/dev_setup.md) instructions.
+- Follow the [dev setup](/docs/dev_setup.md) instructions, otherwise.
+  You will likely want to run the server enabling the [SQLite backend](storage/SQLite.md).